Frequently Asked Questions

 Is there an additional fee for participating in the Honors College?
 If so, why?
 What does it pay for?

-Yes, there is a participation fee of $250 per semester.* The fee helps mitigate the costs of personalized, one-on-one Honors and career advising for all of our Honors students and extensive co-curricular programming.
+Yes, there is a participation fee of $250 per semester.* The fee helps mitigate the costs of personalized, one-on-one Honors and career advising for all of our Honors students, co-curricular programming, and the smaller class sizes essential to the Honors experience.
 It also supports unique academic opportunities across the disciplines just for Honors students, and allows us to offer funding that defrays the cost of student research, study abroad, and other specialized ventures.
 In addition to our student contribution, we also receive support through generous donors and alumni gifts, which help us to build even stronger, more sustainable initiatives far into the future.
 As a reminder, every entering first-year student will receive some form of scholarship support.

 *Fee will be waived for Pell-eligible students.